 Perhaps the most striking thing about the VidiU is its size.
 The encoder is about three inches wide, four inches long, and an inch thick.
 That’s about the size of a deck of cards.
 It’s a highly portable system and is designed to be mounted on the cold-shoe of a camera.

 This design, combined with the battery that lasts for around an hour of continuous streaming, makes the VidiU one of the most portable options around.
 This is ideal for mobile cameras in an event setting.
 Sports, graduation ceremonies, concerts, festivals, trade shows, conventions, and other similar events make a great setting for using a VidiU live stream encoder.

 Internet connection options

 The VidiU can connect to the internet via a few different methods.
-The most reliable method is hard-wired Ethernet cable.
+The most reliable method is the hard-wired Ethernet cable.
 This is the fastest and most stable connection available.
 The encoder also supports Wi-Fi connections via dual-band MIMO 802.11 a/b/g/n.
 However, it doesn’t support the latest and fastest Wi-Fi protocols.